rocky-linux/documentation/docs/guides/installation.md

 ### Start the Installation

 Once you are satisfied with your choices for the various installation tasks, click the Begin Installation button on the main _Installation Summary_ screen.
-The installation will begin, and the installer will show the progress of the installation.
+The installation will begin, and the installer will show the progress of the installation.When the installation begins, various tasks will begin running in the background, such as partitioning the disk, formatting the partitions or LVM volumes, checking for and resolving software dependencies, writing the operating system to the disk, and so on.

 !!!
 Note
     If you do not wish to continue after clicking the Begin Installation button, you can still safely back out of the installation without any loss of data.
 To quit the installer, simply reset your system either by clicking the Quit button, pressing ctrl-alt-del on the keyboard, or pushing the reset or power switch.

-When the installation begins, various tasks will begin running in the background, such as partitioning the disk, formatting the partitions or LVM volumes, checking for and resolving software dependencies, writing the operating system to the disk, and so on.

 ### Complete the Installation